tmasch/bpf_be/documentation/Iconobase - Classes.md

 died in / place of death
 active in / place of activity
 buried in / place of burial
+The date field would be needed for "active in" or similar relationships.

 **Edge between Person and Person (EdgePersonPerson):**